GOAL-Adaptation/FAST/README.md

 ### Tracing

-It is required that an application be _traced_ before FAST can run it in the _emukated_ mode.
+It is required that an application be _traced_ before FAST can run it in the _emulated_ mode.
 Tracing entails:

 * running the application on the real hardware platform in all possible application and system configurations specified in the intent specification, and
 * saving the time and energy readings for each input unit are in a specific text file in JSON format labelled `my_incrementer.trace.json`.